SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/role-groups.md

 ms.author: dstrome
 author: dstrome
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: ab9b7a3b-bf67-4ba1-bde5-8e6ac174b82c
-description: "Learn how to add, remove, copy, and view management role groups in Microsoft Exchange Server 2016."
+description: "Summary: Learn how to add, remove, copy, and view management role groups in Microsoft Exchange Server 2016."
 ---

 # Manage role groups

-Learn how to add, remove, copy, and view management role groups in Microsoft Exchange Server 2016.
+ **Summary**: Learn how to add, remove, copy, and view management role groups in Microsoft Exchange Server 2016.

 A management role group is a universal security group (USG) used in the Role Based Access Control (RBAC) permissions model in Exchange 2016.
 A management role group simplifies the assignment of management roles to a group of users.
 All members of a role group are assigned the same set of roles.
 For more information about role groups in Exchange 2016, see [Understanding Management Role Groups](http://technet.microsoft.com/library/2a92e06c-523e-4fd4-a937-152562b7741d.aspx).